UNITED STATES CULTURE: 2 hours/week

 This course will teach students how to engage in the academic writing process.
 It will focus on developing students’ awareness of the logical discourse structure of written academic English.
 Students will learn to write texts which adhere to the expected rhetorical styles of Academic English.
 This course will also train students to write with grammatical structures which are necessary for academic English writing by applying the grammar of the English language to writing sentences and paragraphs.

 This course will teach students how to listen to academic discussions and lectures.
 Students will be presented with a variety of auditory information.
 They will learn how to take notes on class lectures.
 They will be able to identify the organizational structure of a lecture.
 Students will also be trained to understand technical vocabulary as well as idiomatic phraseology which are frequently used in academic circles.

-This course focuses on pronunciation skills and the development of a comprehensible accent when speaking English.
+This course will instruct students in giving group and individual presentations.
+Students will also learn to express opinions, and the necessity of sharing a point of view in American academic circles.
+Students will engage in group discussions and debates about academic topics.
+This course also focuses on pronunciation skills and the development of a comprehensible accent when speaking English.
 It teaches the International Phonetic Alphabet, production of specific segments, as well as the suprasegmental features of English.
 This is an active course in which students spend the majority of the class time speaking English.